-The sun-soaked white-sand beaches of Punta Cana in the Dominican Republic draw spring breakers year after year to swim in the surf, lounge by beachside bars, and party til the sun sets (and then well into the night).
-Package vacations are particularly popular, as Punta Cana has an abundance of all-inclusive resorts that offer not only on-tap drinks, dining, glittering pools, and beach access, but also fun activities like booze cruises, windsurfing, snorkeling, and more.
-Punta Cana is ideal for large groups looking to stick together but also have the opportunity to meet up with other vacationers.
+The sun-soaked white-sand beaches of Punta Cana in the Dominican Republic draw spring breakers year after year to swim in the surf, lounge by beachside bars, and party til the sun sets (and well into the night).
+Package vacations are particularly popular, as Punta Cana has an abundance of all-inclusive resorts that offer on-tap drinks, dining, glittering pools, and beach access, fun activities like booze cruises, windsurfing, snorkeling, and more.
+Punta Cana is ideal for large groups looking to stick together as well as meet up with other vacationers.

 Right at the southern tip of the Lone Star state lies South Padre Island.
 This popular spring break destinations has hot days, breezy nights, and thousands of activities to fill those hours.
 From live concerts to club nights, from go karts to parasailing, it’s hard to have a dull moment in peak spring break season on South Padre Island.
 Be sure to check out some of the daily contests, like the Coca Cola Dance Contest.